AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/tutorial.md

     1. Go to the GitHub repository that you created eariler using AEM Forms Boilerplate.
     1. Open the `fstab.yaml` for editing.
-    1. Replace the existing reference with the path to the folder you shared with the AEM user (helix@adobe.com).
+    1. Replace the existing reference with the path to the folder that you shared with the AEM user (helix@adobe.com).

         ![Sample Content on Google Drive](/help/edge/assets/replace-path-in-fstab-yaml-with-your-content-folder.png)